-- To make things easier many rooms contain mythological scenes where the various pictures in the room provide theme that links them together.
+- In many rooms containing mythological scenes the various pictures in the room provide theme that links them together.
 For example, in the house of Jason there is a room with three wall paintings that seem to show domestic bliss.
-However, beware, the story of each one leads to tragedy, - the first shows Medea and her children, - the second Phaedra with her nurse and servant girl and - the third Helen apparently looking at her husband. - What all viewers at the time would know was that Medea is contemplating murdering her children, Pheadra is struggling with her passion for her stepson that will lead to the destruction of the family and Helen is looking at Paris and is planning to desert her husband. - The stories are not connected in mythological terms so we must assume the viewer would read them as themes of infanticide, incest and adultery.
-This raises the question of why would a house have a room devoted to these subjects and, as we have seen, wall paintings could survive for generations, it was not the casual hanging of three paintings. - As we know the Roman empire was male dominated and founded on strict laws we can only speculate that they were some form of moral lesson aimed at the females of the household in how not to behave.
-It could also be a warning to men to beware the guile and trickery of powerful, eastern women.
+However, the story of each one leads to tragedy, - the first shows Medea and her children, - the second Phaedra with her nurse and servant girl and - the third Helen apparently looking at her husband. - What all viewers at the time would know was that Medea is contemplating murdering her children, Pheadra is struggling with her passion for her stepson that will lead to the destruction of the family and Helen is looking at Paris and is planning to desert her husband. - The stories are not connected in mythological terms so we must assume the viewer would read them as themes of infanticide, incest and adultery.
+This raises the question of why would a house have a room devoted to these subjects and, as we have seen, wall paintings could survive for generations, it was not the casual hanging of three paintings.
+As we know the Roman empire was male dominated and founded on strict laws we can only speculate that they were some form of moral lesson aimed at the females of the household in how not to behave.
 But a more accurate answer is we just don't know.